Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

-In the illustrations at right I show the locking stops in both the locked and unlocked positions.
+In the illustrations above, I show the locking stops in both the locked and unlocked positions.
 Here you can see how the hubs work together to accomplish the function of a doorknob that is locked on the outside of the house and unlocked on the inside of the house.

-The square hole in the hubs (shown at right in black) are designed to receive a device called a "spindle."
+The square hole in the hubs (shown in black) is designed to receive a device called a "spindle."
 If you think of the doorknobs as wheels, then the spindle is the axle.

 Note: in order for the lock to work properly, the spindle must be inserted correctly.